Top 12 tasks for security teams to support working from home

 Next, let's ensure you can continue to collaborate and work with guests.
 If you're using the Microsoft 365 E3 plan and you implemented MFA for all users, you're set.

-If you're using the Microsoft 365 E5 plan and you're taking advantage of Azure Identity Protection for risk-based MFA, you need to make a couple of adjustments (because Azure AD Identity protection doesn't extend to guests):
+If you're using the Microsoft 365 E5 plan and you're taking advantage of Azure Identity Protection for risk-based MFA, you need to make a couple of adjustments (because Microsoft Entra ID Protection doesn't extend to guests):

 - Create a new conditional access rule to require MFA always for guests and external users.